Why do so many people struggle to play lightning fast guitar picking tremolo technique?

 But we are not done yet!

-To refine your tremolo picking technique even more, alternate between picking open strings and using fretted notes.
+To refine your guitar picking tremolo technique even more, alternate between picking open strings and using fretted notes.

-This creates different levels of tension on the string and challenges your picking control in different ways).
-Add this exercise to your guitar practice schedule and work on it on a regular basis to see HUGE results in your speed picking ability.
+This creates different levels of tension on the string and challenges your guitar picking control in different ways).
+Add this exercise to your guitar practice schedule and work on it on a regular basis to see HUGE results in your guitar picking speed.

 Apply the exercise above to the lick below.
 As you do this, remember to pay close attention to your picking hand to keep your pick attack as compact as possible (while STILL picking the notes with lots of power and volume).

-Now that you understand how to build tons of tremolo picking speed on guitar, realize that this is just ONE aspect of becoming a faster guitar player.
+Now that you understand how to build tons of guitar picking tremolo technique speed, realize that this is just ONE aspect of becoming a faster guitar player.
 To learn more about the other elements that go into building fast guitar speed, check out this guitar speed mini course.

 To learn a whole lot more about how to not only build scary guitar speed but also become a highly creative and expressive musician, work together with me by taking online rock and metal guitar lessons.

-Learn to combine ripping fast guitar speed with tons of musical emotion and creativity in the very best online guitar lessons.
+Learn to combine ripping fast guitar picking tremolo technique with tons of musical emotion and creativity in the very best online guitar lessons.

 |Forward this article to your friends|